Boone Special Collections and Archives: Major Collecting Areas

 - collect, preserve, catalog, and exhibit materials related to the history of the region, thus making them accessible to a global audience.

 The Churches of Christ Heritage Collection is a repository of books, documents, photographs, periodicals, congregational histories, and artifacts of the Stone-Campbell Restoration Movement.
 The Heritage Collection is under the umbrella of the Rushford Center for Research on Churches of Christ and the Stone-Campbell Restoration Movement.

 A growing number of archival collections related to the history of film and television can be found in Special Collections.
-These collections include scripts, photographs, and documents and they cover a broad range of film and television history.
+These collections include scripts, photographs, and documents that cover a broad range of film and television history.